 Air Conditioning on A Sailboat?
-Yes, and It’s Battery Powered too!
+Yes, and It’s Lithium Powered too!

 Air Conditioning on a sailboat is a luxury.
 Especially when we’re at anchor and running everything off solar and battery power.
 So, naturally, we get asked about keeping cool on the hook…a lot.